Wellbeing & Personal Development

 External Speakers & Specialist Events

 Each year group will have one specialist PSHEE-related event day per academic year.
 In addition there will be ‘masterclasses’ often including external speakers once per academic term.

 Trips & Visits

-Appropriate trips and visits will be identified throughout the year.
-For 2019 there are plans to have a Wellbeing Retreat at Snowdonia School and there are opportunities for pupils to attend MH conferences, life skills centres such as Safeside and other organisations.
+Appropriate trips and visits will be identified throughout the year such as a Wellbeing Retreat at Snowdonia School.
+There are also opportunities for pupils to attend MH conferences, life skills centres such as Safeside and other organisations.